-Galley cabinets should have the heaviest items stored on the bottom and lighter items overhead.
-After loading, put skillets and canned goods on the floor or bottom shelf, and cereals and crackers in the overhead roof locker.
+Galley drawers and cabinets should have the heaviest items stored on the bottom and lighter items overhead.
+Put skillets and canned goods on the floor or bottom shelf inside cabinets, and cereals and crackers in the overhead roof locker.
 Use unbreakable-type plates and saucers, and consider storing your dish towels around them.